Pyogenics/WOTBSCPGFormat/blender/README.md

 Blender addon to read `Scene File V2` format models used by the DAVA game engine.

 ## Status
-### Currently WIP and doesn't do anything useful, very broken
 ### Only .scg files work
 ### Only importing works partially